bashuser30/dl-distro/CONTRIBUTING.md

 ### Testing

-Use the `-s` option for testing URLs without downloading files.
+Use the `-s, --spider` option for testing URLs without downloading files.
 Before submitting a PR for a new distribution or addition, test at least one fully downloaded and verified image.
 A Bash script is available to generate and verify URLs from JSON endpoints using `curl`.
 This script is not public to